 Comfort and Mobility

 In general, the Stretch Zion Pants held up across a range of weather conditions.
 In that respect, we found that they performed almost exactly like the Stretch Zion Convertibles.
 In our shower test, the DWR coating worked impressively well considering how much wear they had before we tested them.
 It seriously limited water absorption, and soak through only took place in the highest abrasion areas like the knees.
-We thought that it worked better than on The North Face Paramount Peak II Convertible or the Kuhl Liberator Convertible.
-And after receiving a good dousing, some water did make its way all the way through to our skin; the material didn't absorb very much of that water, keeping the weight down and the drying time quick.
+We thought that it worked better than The North Face Paramount Trail Convertible or the Kuhl Liberator Convertible.
+And while we gave them a good dousing, some water did make its way all the way through to our skin; the material didn't absorb very much of that water, keeping the weight down and the drying time quick.
 7 out of 10 points.

 Features and Conveniences

-The Zion Convertible Pants offer four front and two rear pockets, a tightening waist strap, zip-off pant legs (convertible), and functional crotch ventilation holes.
-The open front and rear pockets are well designed to be easily accessible and deep enough to hold ample material without risk of falling out; they also offer mesh netting that increases the overall breathability of the pants.
-The two lower front zipper pockets are extremely useful for securing valuables and important items when on the move, and offer two zippers for top or side access (nice while sitting or when in a harness), something we felt at first was overkill but later came to appreciate when accessing these pockets on a climb.
+The Stretch Zion Pants offer three front and two rear pockets, a tightening waist strap, snap-up pant legs and somewhat functional crotch ventilation holes.
+The open front and rear pockets are well designed to be easily accessible and deep enough to hold ample material without risk of falling out.
+They also offer mesh netting, increasing the overall breathability of the pants.
+The lower front zipper pocket is extremely useful for securing valuables and important items when on the move, and offer two zippers for top or side access (nice while sitting or when in a harness), something we felt at first was overkill but later came to appreciate when accessing these pockets on a climb.
 Note that the Stretch Zion Convertible Pants have two front zipper pockets, providing additional functionality but offering less in the way of style as the cargo look is not quite as classy.
 The waist tightening system was functional, and we were happy to have the option of not wearing a belt underneath our pack waist strap.
 The Stretch Zion Pants are offered in ten waist sizes and four lengths, and come in six different color options, expanding the amount of options from previous years (and offering more options than the convertibles).

 — Andy Wellman